 Langdon contemplates the derivation of the name and realizes it translates to hill- church, in other words Churchill, as in WINSTON Churchill.
 Winston admits to being the informant and the subsequent conversation between the two leads Langdon to question Winston’s involvement in Kirsch’s death.
 Winston admits to being the orchestrator of the entire event.
 Winston was the Regent that fabricated evidence against Kirsch that lit the flame of hatred within the Admiral and it was the one who called the Guggenheim allowing the killer into Edmond’s event.

 Brown artfully crafts the delivery of Winston’s confession to blur the lines between a duty and a crime.
 Winston was required by Edmond to “find creative ways to make his presentation as widely viewed as possible”.
-Brown acknowledges, through Langdon utter horror, that what Winston did was an atrocity and yet, by its calculations, the best way to attract the most viewers, as requested by Edmond himself, was to follow this path.
+Brown acknowledges, through Langdon’s utter horror, that what Winston did was an atrocity and yet, by its calculations, the best way to attract the most viewers, as requested by Edmond himself, was to follow this path.
 This mystery leaves the audience, much like Langdon, quite shocked and somewhat disgusted, but Brown’s delivery also forces the audience to understand that it was Winston’s duty, as a computer that has no real free will, to complete the assigned task to the best of its ability.
 Origin’s theme focuses heavily on duty and time, but still features a conflict between church and science.
 Dan Brown’s other novels, and the puzzles within them, are centered on targeting the conflicts between church and science, as well.

 In his novel Angels and Demons, Brown establishes a complicated relationship between the Church and science, highlighting this aspect with a specific type of puzzle.
 The introduction of the Illuminati leads Langdon to contemplate the Path of Illumination, a puzzle detailing the path to the Church of the Illuminati.
 Brown cleverly integrates the Catholic Church into this puzzle of the scientific Illuminati to force the reader question their preconceived notions regarding the relationship between the Church and science.